wazuh/wazuh-indexer/build-scripts/REFERENCE.md

 ### Build

 The build process is identical for every distribution and architecture.
-Although the process is driven by the `build.sh` script, the compilation and bundling is perfomed by Gradle tasks.
+Although the process is driven by the `build.sh` script, the compilation and bundling is performed by Gradle tasks.

 ```bash
 ./build.sh -h